Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Stage 4: Evaluation}

-Upon completion of the training stage of a global round is completed, the evaluator checks the status of the smart contract to determine if the evaluation can begin.
-During the evaluation stage, the evaluation commences with pre-prepared evaluation data.
-Before starting, evaluator obtains the DID authentication client information from the BCFL server and awards bonus points to DID-authenticated trainers.
-There are several algorithms for awarding contribution points, and each BCFL task selects and utilizes an appropriate method.
-Once the evaluation is complete, the evaluator records the trainer's model-specific scores in the contract.
+Upon completion of the training stage in a global round, the evaluator reviews the status of the smart contract to decide if the evaluation stage can commence.
+At the beginning of this stage, the evaluator downloads the local model parameters submitted by the trainers.
+This process exactly mirrors how local trainers acquire the genesis (or global) model, as depicted in block 6.
+The evaluator then carries out the evaluations with pre-prepared data.
+Before this, the evaluator retrieves DID authentication client information from the BCFL system and awards bonus points to trainers verified through DID (who can be called DID-authenticated trainers).
+For awarding these bonus (contribution) points, a variety of algorithms are available, and an appropriate method can be chosen for each specific BCFL task.
+When it comes to recording the trainers' scores, the evaluator compiles the information, including the score, the trainer's wallet address, and the CID, and then registers it in the smart contract.
+This structured approach to compiling and recording ensures that both the BCFL system and the aggregator can easily reference the scores.
+After the evaluations are finalized, the evaluator documents the model-specific scores for each trainer in the contract.
+This evaluation stage extends from block 9 to block 11 in Fig. \ref{fig:fig2}, covering the process from the downloading of model parameters to the documentation of the evaluation outcomes.